pepkit/peppy/README.md

 looper run project_config.yaml
 ```

+# Installation troubleshooting
+If you clone this repository and then an attempt at local installation, e.g. with `pip install --upgrade ./`, fails, this may be due to an issue
+with `setuptools` and `six`.
+A `FileNotFoundError` (Python 3) or an `IOError` (Python2), with a message/traceback about a nonexist `METADATA` file
+means that this is even more likely the cause.
+To get around this, you can `pip install --upgrade six` or `pip install six==1.11.0`, as upgrading
+from `six` from 1.10.0 to 1.11.0 resolves this issue.

 # Contributing
 - After adding tests in `tests` for a new feature or a bug fix, please run the test suite.
 - To do so, the only additional dependencies needed beyond those for the package can be